 What are the benefits of using finish nailers for hardwood floors?

-You don’t need to use any extra tool for installing hardwood floors if you’re using a finish nailer.
+You don’t need to use any extra tools to install hardwood floors if you’re using a finish nailer.
 An additional tool like a nail set to countersink the nails isn’t required here.
 It can set the depth of nails on its own.

 Along with this, you can easily put the nailer at critical angles.
 It has a magazine with multiple convenient angles.
-There is a no-mar pad added with most of the finish nailer models.
+A no-mar pad is added with most of the finish nailer models.
 The nail gun is all you need to install a hardwood floor.

 Extreme holding capacity